 I. General Education Requirements

 English

 BENG 101, 101L and 102 (each with a grade of "C" or higher) 1 6-7

-Numerical and Analytical Reasoning BMTH 101 or a higher level mathematics course (except BMTH 112), plus an additional course in mathematics, logic, statistics, or computer science 6-8
+Numerical and Analytical Reasoning BMTH 101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science 6-8

 Speech BSPC 140, 201 or 230

-,

 Liberal Arts Liberal Arts Electives (humanities & social/behavioral sciences) 2

 Natural Sciences

-Two courses, at least one with associated laboratory7-8
+Two courses, at least one with associated laboratory

 Foreign Languages

 Non-Western Studies 4

-II .
-Program Requirements 6
+II.
+Program Requirements

-BSOC 101

-BSOC 220

-III.
-Major Requirements (grade of C or better required)
+III A Major Requirements (grade of C or better required)

-BSOC 496 and BSOC 497

-BSOC 498

-N 7.
-Electives.
-28-39
+Nine Sociology courses numbered 300 or above

+IV .
+Electives

-Total hours 120
+Total hours120

-Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with approved credit for first-semester freshman composition are

-Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
+1Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
 Students who transfer into USCB with approved credit for first-semester freshman composition are exempt from the BENG 101L requirement.

-Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHI, BPOL, BPSY, BRLG, BSOC, BSPA, BSPC, BTHE.

-The following courses have been approved for this requirement: BANT 102, BANT 301, BANT 317, BANT 317, BANT 352, BANT 452, BARH 349, BENG 291, BGEO 121, BGST 301, BGST 398, BHIS 109, BHIS 116, BRLG 203, BSOC 315 and BSPA 380B.
-Non-equivalent transfer credits may be evaluated for approval on a case by case basis by the Program Director for General Education.

-Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the intermet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
-English-speaking students who document or certify native or near-native proficiency in a language other than English are also exempt, without credit, from this requirement.
+2 Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHI, BPOL, BPSY, BRLG, BSOC, BSPA, BSPC, BTHE.
+3 Courses from: BARH, BATS, BMUS, or BTHE.
+4 The following courses have been approved for this requirement: BANT 102, BANT 301, BANT 312, BANT 317, BANT 351, BANT 352, BANT 452, BARH 349, BENG 291, BGEO 121, BGST 301, BGST 398, BHIS 109, BHIS 1105, BHIS 115, BHIS 116, BRLC 203, BSOC 315 and BSPA 380B.
+Non-equivalent transfer credits may be evaluated for approval on aces by case basis by the Program Director for General Education.
+4Waiver of Foreign Language Requirement for Blingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the interror based Test of English as a Foreign Language (TDEF), are exempt, without credit, from USCB's language requirement.
+English -speaking students who document or certify native or near-native proficiency in a language other than English are also exempt, without credit, from USCB's language requirement.
+English -speaking students who document or certify native or near-native proficiency in a language other than English are also exempt, without credit, from USCB's language requirement.
+English -speaking students who document or certify native or near-native proficiency